Are you looking for the coolest excursions from Medellin? Guatape is one of the most scenic trips from Medellin.

-The town of Guatape is located a little less than 90 kilometers from Medellin.
-But it will take you a few hours to get there.
+The town of Guatape is located a little less than 90 kilometers from the city.
+But the Medellin to Guatape bus takes a few hours to get there.

-The Peñol is basically a rock that you can climb in order to watch the magnificent scenery surrounding the Laguna de Guatape.
+The rock aka Peñol de Guatape is basically a huge rock that you can climb in order to watch the magnificent scenery surrounding the Laguna de Guatape.
 Climbing the Piedra del Peñol might not be as easy as it sounds.
 The rock actually counts more than 700 steps.

 After the build of a hydroelectric dam nearby, the area has been partially drowned.
 That’s why the views from the top are so amazing!

 The Piedra del Peñol is a strangely formed rock near Guatape town.
 Into the side of the rock, stairs have been built.
-With these stairs, visitors can climb to the top of the Piedra del Peñol.
-From the top, they can admire a magnificent view of the surrounding Laguna de Guatape and the hills that surround the lake.
+With these stairs, visitors can climb to the top.
+From up there, they can admire a magnificent view of the surrounding Laguna de Guatape and the hills that surround the lake.

 Climbing the rock is a bit tricky when the weather is hot.
 There are 740 steps and at most places, there’s no escaping the sun.
-We climbed the Peñol de Guatape at midday and we almost melted.
+We climbed it at midday and we almost melted.
 I’m not sure if it was the heat, the number of stairs or the hangover from the previous day…

 But we suffered just a little.
 For the trained hiker, this climb is a piece of cake and well worth the effort, because the view from the top is to die for.